pagekit/docs/widgets.md

 Widgets are components that render small chunks of content.
 To determine where that content will be rendered, the admin area has a *Widgets* section where you can publish a widget in specific widget positions that are defined by the theme.
-Extensions and themes can come with widgets, with no difference in development.
+Extensions and themes can both come with widgets, with no difference in development.

 ## Basic structure

 The central location of the widget's behaviour is defined in a class that must implement the interface `Pagekit\Widget\Model\TypeInterface`.